 On July 30, 2021, the Company entered into a secured \$35.0 million revolving credit facility with JPMorgan Chase Bank, N.A. (the "Credit Facility").
 The Credit Facility may be increased up to an additional \$25.0 million subject to certain conditions and at the Company's option if the lenders agree to increase their commitments.
-The Credit Facility will mature on July 30, 2024, unless the Company exercises its option to voluntarily and permanently reduce all of the commitments before the maturity date.
-In connection with entering the Credit Facility, the Company terminated its \$25.0 million revolving credit facility with Wells Fargo Bank, N.A.
+The Credit Facility had a maturity date of July 30, 2024, unless the Company exercises its option to voluntarily and permanently reduce all of the commitments before the maturity date.